Drimia

-Drimia is a genus of flowering plants.
+Drimia is a genus of African, south European and south Asian flowering plants.
 In the APG IV classification system, it is placed in the family Asparagaceae, subfamily Scilloideae (formerly the family Hyacinthaceae).
 When broadly circumscribed, the genus includes a number of other genera previously treated separately, including Litanthus, Rhodocodon, Schizobasis and Urginea.

 One of the best-known species is the sea squill, Drimia maritima (formerly Urginea maritima).
 Drimia intricata (formerly Schizobasis intricata) is sometimes cultivated as a bulbous or succulent plant.

 Description

 Drimia species are usually deciduous, more rarely evergreen, growing from bulbs.
 The bulbs may be underground or occur on or near the surface.
 Each bulb has one to several leaves that are often dry by the time the flowers open.
 The inflorescence is in the form of a raceme, with one to many flowers.
 At least the lower inflorescence bracts have spurs (a characteristic of the tribe Urgineeae).
 The individual flowers generally last for only one to two days and have white to yellowish green or brown tepals that are either free or joined into a basal tube.
 The tepals often have a darker central keel.
 After fertilization, an ovoid capsule forms with several seeds in each locule.
 The seeds are black and winged.